-The photo on the left above shows how I use a wood block.
+You can see in the photo on the left above how I use a wood block here.
 The image on the right is the commercial product designed specifically for this purpose.

 Once in a while you get lucky and pull into a perfectly level campsite.
 Quite often though, you find that on many sites you need a little help.
 Leveling your trailer front to back is easy and done by adjusting the height of your tongue jack.
 To level side to side, you need to adjust the height of your wheel(s) on one side or the other.

 If you look closely at the photo on the top of the page, you can see where we're using a pretty long wood block under the tire on the far side of the trailer.
 There are an assortment of products available for this purpose, and I've tried a few, but using wood blocks is what I've settled on.
 If I need more than one to get the right height, I start with a long one on the bottom (like used in the top photo), then use progressively shorter ones stacked on top of that.
 (I've used as many as three in the past, but if I need more than one or two, I try to move the trailer around until I can find a better spot.)